isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-08-07-post-Over 500000 Singaporeans Celebrate National Day Through GetActive! Singapore.md

 From Zumba Gold for seniors to Athletics for preschoolers, we had over 200 events organised by people from the community for various target groups.
 Some interesting events that gave a refreshing spin to sports include “Singapore Active Gaming” that got people working up a sweat with motion‐capable gaming consoles, to “SGAG Football Trollnament”, where teams played football with a twist, and the “ActiveSG National Day Playstreets” which converts the street into a giant sporting playground.

 **Everyone’s part of Singapore’s social fabric**

 Sport has a powerful way of enabling inclusiveness.
 GetActive!
-Singapore continued the legacy of the 8th ASEAN Para Games with events like “Everybody Plays Ping Pong” that promotes inclusiveness by giving members of the public a chance to play against para paddlers to achieve 51 man-playing hours of table tennis, the “Singapore Giant Games Festival 2016”, a first ever sports carnival suitable for people with all abilities, and “A special day of sports” – an event organized at Pathlight School by parents with autistic children for children with Autism Spectrum Disorder (ASD).
+Singapore continued the legacy of the 8th ASEAN Para Games with events like “Everybody Plays Ping Pong” that promotes inclusiveness by giving members of the public a chance to play against para paddlers to achieve 51 man-playing hours of table tennis, the “Singapore Giant Games Festival 2016”, a first ever sports carnival suitable for people with all abilities, and “A special day of sports” – an event organised at Pathlight School by parents with autistic children for children with Autism Spectrum Disorder (ASD).
 The event was conducted in an Autism-Friendly environment that will not overload the child’s senses.

-Says Ms Esther Lim, a parent organizer of “A Special Day of Sports”, “We came across a news article on the GetActive!
-Singapore initiative and thought it was a good idea to organize something for kids with special needs – especially those who come from low income families, as sport activities and courses are not affordable for them.
+Says Ms Esther Lim, a parent organiser of “A Special Day of Sports”, “We came across a news article on the GetActive!
+Singapore initiative and thought it was a good idea to organise something for kids with special needs – especially those who come from low income families, as sport activities and courses are not affordable for them.
 While this is a one off event, we definitely hope to be able to do this again in the future.”

 Beyond engaging persons with disabilities, local youths and international friends were able to get into the spirit of National Day with an inaugural social integration event at Tuas View Dormitory.
 Entitled “Game On”, the event was supported by SportCares Foundation and brought together 500 local and foreign participants.
-Adopting an Amazing Race style format and based on three core themes of sport skills, culture and heritage and National Day, participants were teamed up in groups of four, comprising tertiary students and SportCares youth and were required to share their knowledge and expertise and work together to complete up to 30 group based games, trivia and challenges.
+Adopting an Amazing Race-style format and based on three core themes of sport skills, culture and heritage and National Day, participants were teamed up in groups of four, comprising tertiary students and SportCares youth and were required to share their knowledge and expertise and work together to complete up to 30 group based games, trivia and challenges.

 **Higher level of competition at the Singapore National Games 2016**

 The third edition of Singapore National Games was beyond more sports, more people and the addition of para sports.
 The level of competition was higher too.

 Mr Yap Wee Teck, 47, who took part in the masters category for Badminton said, “SNG is a fantastic platform where people over the age of 45 years can still compete at the national level.
 I am looking forward to the next edition and will keep fit by staying active to compete again.”